hyperflask/hyperflask-docs/docs/guides/assets.md

  - *app/assets*: files located here will be copied to the *public* folder when the app is built.
 A hash will be appended to the filename for cache busting.
 URLs for these files should be created using `asset_url(filename)`
  - *public*: files located here are left untouched and are directly accessible from the web.
 URLs for these files should be created using `static_url(filename)`

+## Styling

+Hyperflask uses [Tailwind](https://tailwindcss.com/) for styling.
+It is fully integrated and you can use tailwind utility classes across pages and components.

+## Optimized images

+TODO

+## Using fonts

+TODO

 ## Embedded scripts and styles

 You can define scripts and styles directly in your templates.
 Their content will be extracted and bundled automatically.